aio-libs/aiohttp/docs/client_reference.rst

                          more information.

    :param Callable[[ClientResponse, bytes], str] fallback_encoding:
-      any :term:`callable` that takes a :class:`client response <ClientResponse>` object and its :type:`contents <bytes>` and returns a :class:`str` encoding to use if the response does not specify one.
-By default, the encoding is assumed to be ``utf-8``.
+      A :term:`callable` that accepts a :class:`ClientResponse` and its :type:`contents <bytes>` and returns a :class:`str` which will be used as the encoding parameter to :meth:`bytes.decode()`.

+      This function will be called when the charset is not known (e.g. not specified in the Content-Type header).
+The default function simply defaults to ``utf-8``.

-      .. versionadded:: 4.0
+      .. versionadded:: 3.8.6

    .. attribute:: closed